 Begun in 2013-14, the John Cardinal Foley Chair supports the work of the Catholic Church in the realm of social communications by teaching seminary students and church groups, working with staff in parishes and (arch)dioceses, and engaging in dialogue with journalists and media professionals.

 About the Cardinal Foley Chair

-See the printable documents linked below for basic information, and follow the links below and on the side-bar menu for more details.
+See the printable documents linked below for basic information.

-This endowed chair is a faculty position named in honor of His Eminence John Cardinal Foley (1935-2011), a Philadelphia native who served the universal Church as President of the Pontifical Council for Social Communications (1984-2007) and Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem (2007-2011).
+This endowed chair is a faculty position named in honor of His Eminence John Cardinal Foley (1935-2011), a Philadelphia native who served the universal Church as President of the Pontifical Council for Social Communications from 1984 to 2007 and as Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem from 2007 to 2011.